-In the event of a tie in grand totals, the competitor with the highest combined score in the skill categories "Demonstration and Explanation" and "Presentation" will be declared the winner.
+In the event of a tie in grand totals, the competitor with the highest combined score in the two skill categories of "Demonstration and Explanation" and "Presentation", will be declared the winner.

 REALATED CAREER AND TECHNOLOGY STUDIES COURSES

 This contest is applicable to many modules within the clusters of Career and Technology Studies.
 Modules for inclusion may include: